chavesrodolfo/angular-spring-starter/frontend/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `../server/src/main/resorces/static/` directory.
+The build artifacts will be stored in the `dist` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests